meaton/clarindk-md-updater/Readme.md

 #####Validating PIDs from fetched CMDI metadata records

 Set 'targetQuery' in the config file to be the Query id of the fetched CMDI metadata records, together with the correct Session (linked by 'escidoc_handle').
-Test will run on PIDs found in the Resources section of a CMDI metadata resource, resolve and validate the data fields.
-Tests currently created using [mocha] (https://mochajs.org/) (test runner) and [chai] (http://chaijs.com/) assertions.
+Tests will run against PIDs found in the Resources section of a CMDI metadata resource, resolve and validate the data fields.
+Tests currently created using [mocha] (https://mochajs.org/) and [chai] (http://chaijs.com/) assertions.

 Running the tests:
 ``npm test``